tstu-alumni/code-challenge/android-app-ant/readme.md

-###This is simple Android application.
+#This is simple Android application.
 Ant used to build it.
+[Download] (http://apache-mirror.rbc.ru/pub/apache//ant/binaries/apache-ant-1.9.7-bin.tar.gz "Ant v1.9.7 from ant.apach.org")

-#First you need:
+###First you need:
 * refine setenv.sh
 * start create_project.sh

-#As a result you'll get:
+###As a result you'll get:
 * empty bin/
 * empty lib/
 * some dirs in res/